 I have no idea to this day what those two Italian ladies were singing about.
 Truth is, I don’t want to know.
 Some things are best left unsaid.
 I’d like to think they were singing about something so beautiful, it can’t be expressed in words, and it makes your heart ache because of it.
 I tell you, those voices soared higher and farther than anybody in a great place dares to dream.
 It was like some beautiful bird flapped into our drab little cage and made those walls dissolve away, and for the briefest of moments, every last man in Shawshank felt free.[v]

 Well you have probably guessed where I’m going with all this: see also much of modern science.
 If we have world-class minds working with nuclear-powered computers hooked up to multi-million dollar microscopes and multibillion-dollar superconducting supercolliders, then it’s easy to get swept away with profound thoughts and feelings about humanity, morality, the meaning of life, and the mysteries of the universe.
-At such times, although we cannot understand a lot of what the scientists are saying, we want to believe that the explanations that they are giving us must at least be coherent.
+Although many times we cannot understand a lot of what the scientists are saying, they say it with such confidence that we really want to believe that they must surely be saying something coherent.

 Majestically Beautiful Babble

-Most of the time, yes, that’s exactly what they try to do.
 For example, listen to Harvard Professor Stephen Pinker’s solution.
-On another page, when we asked “Who perceives words?” we listened to him explain how language is, at the end of the day, instinctive—meaning that you could think without thinking and, for example, comprehend these sentences you’re reading without thinking.
-(Absolute nonsense!)
-So now let’s listen to him explain how we perceive numbers.
+Previously, when we asked “Who perceives words?” we listened to him explain how language is, at the end of the day, instinctive.
+I said that explanation made about as much sense as saying that you could think without thinking and that you could, for example, instinctively comprehend these sentences you’re reading.
+Well, if you weren’t convinced that Pinker was speaking nonsense then, listen to him explain how we perceive numbers.
 (Just keep an open mind and read this carefully.)

 What?!?!
 What in the world does any of that mean?
 What could possibly be the “real properties” of the number three?!
 Does 3 have size or texture or smell or current or force or…?!
 Of course not!
-That would be as absurd as saying that table salt has a sense of humor, or as nonsensical as saying that chain reactions cause you to be fractioned.
-Nevertheless naturalists have no other choice but to say such nonsensical things and then to treat them as bland, obvious facts worthy of no special attention.
+That would be as absurd as saying that table salt has a sense of humor, or as nonsensical as saying that Lucy is in the Sky with Diamonds.
+Nevertheless, naturalists have no other choice but to say such incoherent things and then to treat them as bland, trivial, obvious facts worthy of no special attention.

-Let’s listen to one of the world’s leading cognitive neuroscientists, Stanislas Dehaene, a professor at the Collège de France.
-Dehaene agrees with Pinker that we are our living, active brains—the position of monism.
+Stanislas Dehaene, a professor at the Collège de France, agrees with Pinker that we are our living, active brains—the position of monism.
 However, Dehaene disagrees with the position Pinker took about mathematics—that numbers are “Platonic forms” existing independently of minds.
-Why does he disagree with this belief?
+Why does he disagree?
 Because he is acutely aware of the dilemma.
 If numbers really exist outside of our skulls, then there would be no way to explain how the brain perceives them.
-“If these objects are real but immaterial,” Dehaene asks, “in what extrasensory ways does a mathematician perceive them?”[vii]
+“If these objects are real but immaterial,” Dehaene asks, “in what extrasensory ways does a mathematician perceive them?”[viii]

 That sounds very elegant and deep, doesn’t it?
 Again, you really want to believe that this brilliant scientist is saying something coherent.
 Number appears as one of the fundamental dimensions according to which our nervous system parses the external world.
 However, there are a couple of foggy ideas here which, if you blow the fog away, turn out to be completely incoherent.

-One problem is that, as we concluded when we asked “Where do numbers occur?”, all of science depends upon the objectivity of mathematical measurements, so it is completely futile to try to argue that math only exists inside our skulls.
+One problem is that, as we concluded when we asked “Where do numbers occur?”, all of science depends upon the objectivity of mathematical measurements.
 For example, whether we calculate it or not, scientists know that Mars has a measurable mass and size and velocity, as well as a measurable percentage of iron in its soil, etc. We sent robots there to collect some of this objective mathematical data, for it is simply sitting there, like a library book sitting on a shelf, waiting to be read.
-So when Dehaene denies this objective measurability of nature, he completely eviscerates all of science.
-He makes us the creators of not just mathematics but of all physical laws and all scientific truth—thus joining Richard Dawkins revealing unto the world the cosmic Blind Watchmaker.
+Therefore, it is completely futile and self-defeating for any scientist to try to argue that math only exists inside our skulls.
+Yet when Dehaene denies this objective measurability of nature, he completely eviscerates all of science.
+He makes us the creators of not just mathematics but of all physical laws and all scientific truth—thus joining biolgosit Richard Dawkins in authoring the Author and revealing unto the world the Cosmic Blind Watchmaker.

-But of course in his book Dehaene avoids this issue like the plague.
+But of course in his book Dehaene avoids this issue like the plagues of Egypt.
 And when, in the above quote, he refers to “the regularities of the universe” he is basically trying to have his mathematical cake and eat it, too.

 If you’re not convinced, then consider another, even bigger problem with Dehaene’s explanation.
 When he says that the brain creates mathematics, does he mean to imply that numbers are actually composed of organic gray matter?
 For example, is the number 7 literally composed of neurons?
 Surely not.
 That would be about as coherent as saying that they’re squishy and red and that, as Pinker said, they have “real properties that can be discovered and explored”.
 We might as well be talking about Lucy in the Sky with Diamonds, right?
 But seriously, if numbers only exist inside our skulls, what exactly are they?